Because What You Don’t Know Does Hurt Them

 Just So We’re Clear

-We recognize that there are many exceptional teachers in our publicly funded schools—dedicated, compassionate, and committed to their students’ success and well-being.
+We recognize that there are many exceptional teachers, educational assistants, teacher assistants, child youth workers and other staff in our publicly funded schools, dedicated, compassionate, and committed to their students’ success and well-being.
 They show up every day, often going above and beyond, and they deserve our thanks—and our support.

-HSA is fighting for safe, supportive schools—for students, for families, and also for teachers.
+HSA is fighting for safe, supportive schools—for students, for families, and also for staff.

 “Today was the first time in my career of close to 30 years that we had to shut down 4 washrooms.
 Vandalism has included toilets/urinals clogged with toilet paper, paper towel rolls, pylons, food and clothing as well as wet toilet paper, urine and feces of the floors, walls and sinks.”